 According to the CNIL, every text-message must include:

 - The sender’s identity: make it clear for the recipients who is sending the SMS

-- Offer an easy and clear opt-out option: like STOP au XXXX, or noPUB=STOP
+- Offer an easy and clear opt-out option: like STOP to XXXX, or noPUB=STOP

-Most of the SMS and MMS providers quote the same information coming from the ARCEP:
+Most of the text messages providers quote the same information coming from the ARCEP: